italiangrid/storm/documentation/sysadmin-guide/1.11.13/index.md

 #### EPEL repositories <a name="epelrepos">&nbsp;</a>

-On each production machine the EPEL repositories must be installed.
+StoRM depends on EPEL 6 repositories.

-Install EPEL SL6 repositories as follow:
+Install them as follows:

     yum localinstall http://download.fedoraproject.org/pub/epel/6/x86_64/epel-release-6-8.noarch.rpm

 #### UMD Repositories <a name="umdrepos">&nbsp;</a>

-On each production machine the UMD repositories must be installed.
-StoRM supports both UDM-3 and UMD-4 repositories for SL6.
+StoRM depends on UMD repositories.

-UMD-3 repositories updates will be only emergency updates, then it's encourage to use latest **UMD-4 for SL6** repositories.
+Because UMD-3 is currently EOL (and it will receive only emergency updates), **we encourage to install UMD-4**, which is officially supported, without any caveat, from StoRM v1.11.13.

 ##### Clean UMD-4 installation